Its-utsav/the-javascript-typescript/javascript/notes-of-js/02-part.md

 ## Maps

-- `maps` are similar to `object` they remebere the orignal insertion order of keys .
+- `maps` are similar to `object` they remembered the original insertion order of keys .
 - `maps` are `unique`

 ```js